 قال رسول الله صلى الله عليه وسلم: واستوصوا بالنساء خيرا، فإنهن خلقن من ضلع، وإن أعوج شيء في الضلع أعلاه، فإن ذهبت تقيمه كسرته، وإن تركته لم يزل أعوج، فاستوصوا بالنساء خيرا

 Allah’s Messenger (ﷺ) said: “And I command you to take care of the women in a good manner for they are created from a rib and the most crooked portion of the rib is its upper part; if you try to straighten it, you will break it, and if you leave it, it will remain crooked, so I command you to take care of the women in a good manner.”

 Some scholars have said the hadith means Allah Almighty first created Adam and then created Eve from his rib.
-However, other scholars have interpreted the Hadith differently (in a figurative sense) stating that the example of a woman is like a rib which appears to be crooked/bent but the real beauty of it is in being crooked.
+However, other scholars have interpreted the Hadith differently (in a figurative sense) stating that the example of a woman is like a rib that appears to be crooked/bent but the real beauty of it is in being crooked.
 If one tries to straighten it, it will break and then one will have to put it back together, it would not return to its original beautiful state.
 It is further said in the hadith:

 عن أبي هريرة، أن رسول الله صلى الله عليه وسلم قال: «المرأة كالضلع، إن أقمتها كسرتها، وإن استمتعت بها استمتعت بها وفيها عوج»